mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~
 struct {
-    DirectPath path<1..2^16-1>;
     UserInitKey init_key;
 } Add;
 ~~~~~

-A group member generates this message using the following steps:

-* Requesting from the directory a UserInitKey for the user to be added
+A group member generates this message by requesting a UserInitKey from the directory for the user to be added, and encoding it into an Add message.
-* Generate a fresh leaf secret and derive a leaf key pair
-* Use the ratchet tree and the new leaf secret to compute the direct path between the new leaf and the new root

-The generated leaf secret is placed in the `leaf_secret` field of the Welcome message.
-The direct path and the UserInitKey are placed their respective fields in the Add message.

 The new participant processes Welcome and Add messages together as
 follows: